Watts-Lab/task-mapping/tasks/letters-to-numbers problems (cryptography).md

 3. Each member then wrote a proposed single hypothesis (e.g., A=7) on his/her response sheet, and the group discussed and proposed a single hypothesis, which the recorder wrote on the group response sheet.
 4. The experimenter states whether or not the group hypothesis was correct, and the recorder circled Y (for Yes it is correct) or N (for No it is not correct) on a column on the response sheet.
 5. Each group member then filled out a proposed full coding of the 10 letters to the 10 numbers (e.g., A=4,B=9,…,J=7) on his/her response sheet, and the group discussed and proposed the full coding, which the recorder filled out on the group response sheet.
 6. After each trial the experimenter checked the coding of the 10 letters to numbers by the group and stated whether or not it was completely correct.
 The full correct group coding solved the problem, whereas an incorrect coding required another trial, up to a maximum of 10 trials.
-I
 > Individuals followed the same procedure of proposed equations, one hypothesis, and full coding of the 10 letters to the 10 numbers.
 All group members and individuals had additional scratch paper for notes.
-7. After the problem was over the experimenter explains the purpose of the research to the participants, gives them a written debriefing with a reference for further reading, thanks them, and asks them not to discuss the experiment with other potential participants.
+7. After the problem was over the experimenter explained the purpose of the research to the participants, gave them a written debriefing with a reference for further reading, thanked them, and asks them not to discuss the experiment with other potential participants.

 ## Roles
 Group Recorder: writes down group responses on group response sheet
+Experimenter: Verifies group hypotheses and equations

 ## Instructions
 This is an experiment in problem solving.
 The objective is to figure out a code in as few trials as possible.
 The numbers 0–9 have been coded as the letters A–J in some random order.
 You will be trying to find out which letter corresponds to which number.
 It is important to remember that all we are doing is changing the characters used to represent the numbers.
 We are not changing the way that the number system works.
 That is, we are still using the same decimal number system you have been using all of your life.
 Below is an example of a random code: